CoolHandSquid/TireFire/README.md

 * Once Build.sh has been run TireFire will have been added to your path.
 * Type "TireFire 10.10.10.5" and you will be yeeting with a cyber **cannon!**
 ![alt text](https://github.com/CoolHandSquid/TireFire/blob/master/Images/CoolHandSquid.jpg)
+## ProTips
+- Ctrl+Z will bring you back to the main TireFire Page
+- Ctrl+PageUp/PageDown will allow you to peruse through open tabs
 ## Contact
 Please contact me at CoolHandSquid32@gmail.com for suggestions and ideas!